Score High in Credibility, Accuracy, Practical Value

 Notice that expenses fall into five major categories.
 The first three categories represent expenses that come from the company's core line or lines of business:

-• Cost of Goods Sold
+• Cost of Goods Sold.

-The costs of producing goods or services
+The costs of producing goods or services.

-The costs of selling the goods or services
+The costs of selling the goods or services.

-• Operating Expenses – General and Administrative Expenses
+• Operating Expenses—General and Administrative Expenses.

-Overhead, support, and management costs from across the company
+Overhead, support, and management costs from across the company.

-Note that depreciation expenses may turn up in each of these categories, depending on Note that depreciation expenses may appear in each of these categories, depending on the use of the assets in question.
+Note that depreciation expenses may appear in each of these categories, depending on the use of the assets in question.

 The remaining two major expense categories refer to both gains and losses from activities that are not in the company's core line of business.
 This company is not, for instance, in the financial services, or financial investing, or lending business.
 The company is also not in the real estate business.
 The firm reports financial transactions in these latter areas separately from the areas that contribute to core business operating income.

-• Financial revenues and expenses
+• Financial Revenues and Expenses.

-• Extraordinary items
+• Extraordinary or One-Time Items.

 Potential investors who are considering buying shares of a company's stock will consider carefully the company's ability to grow sales revenues and grow profits.